 2. Define an action plan in line with the company's vision and governance

-- Establish a diagnosis of the company's current purchasing practices
+- Diagnose the company's current purchasing practices

 - Identify obstacles and solutions

-- Define your priority areas to progress
+- Define your priorities for progress

 For example: